Summary

 Horse Riding Loops from Hoover Road

-These loop trails start on Hoover Road near Lincoln Road, where there is parking under powerlines.
+These loop trails start on Hoover Road near Lincoln Road, where there is reasonable parking under powerlines.
 These get you out towards the northern end of trails at Quehanna.

 Name | Miles | Time | Vertical | Description | Map Link |